federated-directory/help2/search.md

 Within this dialog, you can select contact boundaries in which we will perform your contact search.

 **Company**
 Select the company the corporate address book of which you want to search in.
 If you select another company in this drop-down list, all other search filters will be reset.
+All the filters below will be within the scope of the company selected.

+**Given name**
+Select a given name from the drop down.
+You can also type to filter the names.
+The selected given name will be an exact search.
+It will show all the contacts with that exact given name.

+**Family name**
+Select a family name from the drop down.
+You can also type to filter the names.
+The selected family name will be an exact search.
+It will show all the contacts with that exact family name.

 **Title**
 Search for contacts with a specific title.
 This drop-down list shows all the titles we have found within the company selected above.